Aggressive Ducks: Why drakes attack and how to permanently stop aggression

 | 20 min read

-You’re wondering how you can walk in your yard without Mr. Macho tearing a gash in your leg with his razor-sharp talons and leaving nasty dark bruises with his hard, twisting bite.
+You’re wondering how you can walk in your yard without Mr. Macho tearing a gash in your leg with his razor-sharp talons and leaving nasty bruises with his hard, twisting bite.
 You don’t want to resort to inviting your beloved drake for dinner.
-Neither do you want to become the subject of the next viral YouTube video if your neighbors catch you facing off a little 15-pound duck in medieval armor.
+Neither do you want to become the subject of the next viral YouTube video if your neighbors catch you facing off a little 12-pound duck in medieval armor.

 You know he’s just a puny little bird, but you’re kinda scared of him.
 Nothing seems to make him stop.